jiqiang90/ledger-subquery/docs/entity_creation.md

 17   self.assertEqual(entity[0]["entity_field_a"], "correct value", "Assertion error message")
 ```

-- L0-12 - define the GraphQL query for the entity and relevant fields.
+- **L0-12** - Define the GraphQL query for the entity and relevant fields.
-- L14 - fetch the result of this query using the `gql_client` object method `execute`.
+- **L14** - Fetch the result of this query using the `gql_client` object method `execute`.
-- L16 - assert that the result is not null.
+- **L16** - Assert that the result is not null.
-- L17 - assert the actual field value against the expected value.
+- **L17** - Assert the actual field value against the expected value.

+### DB Migrations
+It is important to note that updating or adding entities to an existing database will require a migration.

+There is some infrastructure in place to allow complex migrations to be written in either SQL or Typescript using the `graphile-migrate` and `PLV8` plugins for Postgraphile and Postgres, respectively.
+There is further technical documentation regarding this process [here](https://github.com/fetchai/ledger-subquery#db-migrations).

 #### Useful links:
 [Ledger-SubQuery](/https://github.com/fetchai/ledger-subquery)